zachrobertson/zachrobertson-tech/README.md

 ## Pages

 This is the main file in our `src/` directory.
 If you are familiar with Gatsby you will be aware that for each file in our pages directory a page will be created at `yourcustomurl.xyz/page` where `page` is replaced by the name of the JS file (index is the home page, and sub-directory JS files do not create pages)

+## To Do

+1. Make site mobile friendly
+2. Refactor some styled components to be more reusable and global